example42/example42.github.io/_posts/2017-04-24-technical_puppet_workshop_frankfurt.md

 example42 announces the first german speaking **Technical Puppet Workshop**.

-The event takes place at **Sheraton Frankfurt Airport Hotel & Conference Center**, located directly at Frankfurt International airport, on **Wednesday, May 17th** and is combined effort from Puppet Inc. and example42 GmbH.
+The event takes place at **Sheraton Frankfurt Airport Hotel & Conference Center**, located directly at Frankfurt International airport, on **Wednesday, May 17th**.

 This workshop is aimed at systems administrators who use Puppet to manage their infrastructure and want to learn more about Puppet.